ashpynov/RetroBezel/README.md

 Bezels are pictures aside of your wide screen when you are gaming old retrogames which are usually 4:3.

 You may show on that area either game-styled images or console-style image.
-The good point to start is [The Bezel Project] (https://github.com/thebezelproject)
+The good point to start is [The Bezel Project](https://github.com/thebezelproject).

 This plugin will configure retroarch overlay to show bezel png file above it.